Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the folder of Infernal(where is cmscan and cmsearch located).
       --riboswitch_ID RIBOSWITCH_ID, -i RIBOSWITCH_ID
                             The path of the riboswitch ID of Rfam.
+The file is include the Accession, ID and Description of riboswitch in Rfam.
       --gff_path GFF_PATH, -g GFF_PATH
                             The path of annotation gff folder.
       --fasta_path FASTA_PATH, -f FASTA_PATH